Archive for the ‘Minneapolis Park Board’ Category

 In my opinion, informed by what I know of the history of the area, the groundwater issue is one for which the park board should not take primary responsibility.
 I think it demands a broader solution that the city or county and state should address—with input from the park board as a significant stakeholder.
 Just because the easiest place to dump water from south Minneapolis is into property controlled by the park board (Lake Hiawatha) does not make excess water the park board’s unique problem.

 The larger issue in this as in so many issues we wrestle with today is the relative weight of individual interests and collective interests.
 Striking that balance has always been at the core of the American Experiment.
 Pursuing that line of thinking, I checked when some of the houses now threatened by high water levels were built.
 Of all those houses that were actually surveyed for the water management study conducted in 2017 for the park board, only one of 28 was built after 1954 according to Hennepin County property records.
 Nearly half were built before 1932 when the park board finished dredging Lake Hiawatha.
-In other words they were built when water levels did not seem to pose a threat.
+In other words, they were built when water levels did not seem to pose a threat.

 I hope you will take a closer look at the background information posted by the park board at minneapolisparks.org.
-I would also encourage you to subscribe to email updates from the park board on the status of plans for Lake Hiawtha and other park areas of interest.
+I would also encourage you to subscribe to email updates from the park board on the status of plans for Lake Hiawatha and other park areas of interest.

 David Carpentier Smith